 Leading by example is the true essence of leadership.
 Therefore, integrity is an attribute a leader must demonstrate.

 Integrity is the quality of being honest and consistently adhering to strong morals and ethics.
-When a leader acts in accordance with their words and owns up to their mistakes, it opens the door to trust and honest communication in the team.
+When a leader acts by their words and owns up to their mistakes, it opens the door to trust and honest communication within the team.

 Keeping your commitments, sticking to your beliefs, giving others their due credit, being fair, and treating people respectfully testify to your integrity.